 Chuck Martin is a New York Times Business Bestselling author, futurist and has been a leader in emerging digital technologies for more than two decades.
-He is considered one of the foremost Internet of Things (IoT) thinkers in the world and is currently working on a book focused on the digital disruption resulting from the Internet of Things.
+He is considered one of the foremost Internet of Things (IoT) thinkers in the world and his latest book, "Digital Transformation 3.0 (The New Business-to-Consumer Connectinls of The Internet of Things), focuses on the digital disruption resulting from the Internet of Things.

 Martin has spent his career defining the future impacts of developing technology on business around the world.
 As a futurist and visionary, in 1998, Martin wrote in his worldwide bestseller Net Future the following: “Wearable computers will venture out of the labs into the workplace, disposable chips will allow appliances to communicate with each other, and more networked devices will connect to more networked devices.”
 Martin essentially predicted coming arrival of the Internet of Things a decade ahead of time.